Ama Dablam Base Camp Trek - 8 Days Itinerary and Cost

 This package includes three standard meals throughout the trek.
 During the trek, three basic standard meals are provided, including breakfast options like Tsampa porridge, pancakes, eggs, and hot drinks, and lunch and dinner choices as dal bhat, thukpa, Sherpa stew, pizza, pasta, and more.
 We highly recommend eating fresh vegetables and staying hydrated with drinks like green tea, lemon tea, hot lemon, ginger tea, and garlic soup, which are essential at high altitudes.
 While non-vegetarian options are available, they are not advised due to hygiene concerns.
 It is also best to avoid dairy products, alcohol, caffeinated drinks, and chocolate at high elevations.
 Please note that personal expenses like non-alcoholic drinks (such as hot and cold drinks and juices) and alcoholic drinks are not included in the package, but only standard meals with seasonal fruits are covered.

 During the trek, we will assign one porter to every two trekkers.
 The porter can only carry 20 kg, so each person on the hike can only bring 10 kg of luggage.
-So, get together with friends and family; we'll put your items in a duffel bag that holds more than sixty liters.
+So, get together with friends and family; we'll put your items in a duffel bag that holds more than sixty litres.
 We anticipate you to simply bring a small bag with your camera, water, snacks, and other important things.
 All luggage and gear will be checked before the trek begins.

 Facilities and Essentials